BizKit-Tech/BizKit-Tech.github.io/content/docs/standards/tdd.md

 ### 5.1.5 destroy_prerequisites

 This method deletes the prerequisite documents linked to the current document.
-It takes similar arguments as the `setup_prerequisites` without the additional ones (e.g., `do_not_add_customers_suppliers`), **all of which are keyword arguments** and have default values that evaluate to `False` (e.g., `None`, `[]`).
+It takes similar arguments as the `setup_prerequisites`, **all of which are keyword arguments** and have default values that evaluate to `False` (e.g., `None`, `[]`).
 It deletes the actual documents linked to the current document based on the arguments passed to identify them using their DocTypes' corresponding `destroy` methods.

 A few things to note: